Sruthisl94/Activation-Functions-in-Neural-Network/README.md

 max(0,x)
 ranges 0 to ∞

+### Swish function
+x⋅σ(x)  where σ(x)  is the sigmoid function
+Unlike ReLU (which is piecewise linear), Swish smoothly transitions from negative to positive values.

 ## Relu function yields high accuracy
 1. Mitigates Vanishing Gradients
 * Sigmoid and Tanh saturate for large ∣𝑥∣ causing gradients to become very small.